theoparis/wallpapers/README.md

 # Theo's Wallpapers

 These are the wallpapers I use.
-Each wallpaper has been downloaded [from Wallhaven](https://wallhaven.cc) and converted to AVIF.
+Each wallpaper has been downloaded [from Wallhaven](https://wallhaven.cc) and converted to JPEG XL.